Scott Adams: Office worker

 Adams worked closely with telecommunications engineers at Crocker National Bank in San Francisco between 1979 and 1986.
 Upon joining the organization, he first worked as a teller.
 After four months in which he was twice held up at gunpoint, he entered a management training program.
 His positions included management trainee, computer programmer, budget analyst, commercial lender, product manager, and supervisor.

 He later shifted to work at Pacific Bell.
-To devote time to developing a new career, he woke up every day at 4 a.m. and spent time at various endeavors; cartooning proved to be the most successful of them.
+To devote time to building a new career, he woke up every day at 4 a.m. and spent time on various endeavors; cartooning proved to be the most successful of them.
 Adams created Dilbert during this period of personal exploration.
 The Dilbert name was suggested by his former boss, Mike Goodwin.
 Dogbert, originally named Dildog, was loosely based on his family's deceased pet beagle Lucy.
 His submissions of Dilbert and other comic panels to various publications, including The New Yorker and Playboy, were not published, but an inspirational letter from a fan persuaded Adams to keep trying.
 He worked at Pacific Bell between 1986 and June 30, 1995, and the personalities he encountered there inspired many of his Dilbert characters.
 In 1989, while still employed at Pacific Bell, Adams launched Dilbert with United Media.
 To maintain his income, he continued to draw his cartoons during the early morning hours.
 His first payment for Dilbert was a monthly royalty check of $368.62.
 Dilbert gradually became more popular.
 It was syndicated in 100 newspapers in 1991 and 400 by 1994.
 Adams attributed his success to his idea of including his email address in the panels, which resulted in feedback and suggestions from readers.